lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

             - **Object Detection** and using the **Object Level** workflow → Each sample is a cropped object and has a single object prediction, whose probability vector is used.

         This input is **specified using the prediction task**.
-Futhermore, it should be remembered, which class names are used for this task, as they are needed in later steps.
+Furthermore, it should be remembered, which class names are used for this task, as they are needed in later steps.

         If you use your own predictions (see :ref:`docker-datasource-predictions`), the task name and class names are taken from the specification in the prediction `schema.json`.

         Alternatively, you can use the Lightly pretagging and the class names are specified here: :ref:`docker-pretagging`.
-In that case the task name is `lightly_pretagging`.
+In that case, the task name is `lightly_pretagging`.

         .. code-block:: python